Subaru WRX Insurance Rates

 Price estimates by individual coverage:

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for different WRX trim levels.
+Includes $500 deductible amounts, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all 50 states and WRX models.

 Price Range from Low to High

-For a driver around age 40, Subaru WRX insurance prices range from as cheap as $434 for just liability coverage to a much higher rate of $2,658 for a driver required to buy high-risk insurance.
+Using a 40-year-old driver as an example, Subaru WRX insurance prices go from as cheap as $434 for minimum levels of liability insurance to a high rate of $2,658 for high-risk insurance.

 Geographic Price Range

-The ranges above highlight why anyone shopping for car insurance should compare rates quotes based on a specific location and their own personal driving habits, instead of making a decision based on averaged prices.
+The ranges above illustrate why all drivers should compare prices using their specific location and their own personal driving habits, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.